 While we’ve already covered the importance of being definitive in your response, here are two other tips from Myra Golden to handle such a situation:

-- Tell them what you do offer: Saying something to the effect of, “While we can’t offer a discount at this time, you might want to check out the flash sale section for upcoming deals on products.”
+- Tell them what you can offer: Saying something to the effect of, “While we can’t offer a discount at this time, you might want to check out the flash sale section for upcoming deals on products.”
 This may help avoid customer pushback.

 A customer service tool helps you: